lartiorkor/dateX/Readme.md

 About The Project

-DateX is a dating application powered by React and Node that  meant to randomly match people with the goal of developing personal,cordial or romantic relationships.
-It provides the main functions you'd expect from a dating chat app, such as emojis, private messages, an admin system, etc with additional functionality such as random matching and speed dating.
+DateX is a dating application powered by React and Node that  is meant to randomly match people with the goal of developing personal,cordial or romantic relationships.
+It provides the main functions you'd expect from a dating chat app, such as emojis, private messages, an admin system, etc with additional functionalities such as random matching and speed dating.

 ---